The menu "Settings" of the "Administration" offers further central configurations for your OpenOlat course.

 Each learning resource, not just courses, have a menu "Settings".

 Here you define further information on the course or learning resource.
 This information is also visible to interested parties without course access under (Course)info.
 This includes, for example: Title, relevant description, certificate, cover image and teaser movie.
 The learning resource appears under the title in the alphabetical course list and for queries via the search mask.
 Further information can be found here.

-Here you can enter other things that appear under "Info".
+Here you can enter other things that appear under "Info" e.g. the names of the teachers of the course.
+Also, the course can be assigned to a given didactic type such as self-study course or examination course.
 Especially relevant is the entry of the license of the course.

 Here you can activate the "Lecture and Absence Management" if activated by the administrator, convert existing conventional courses into learning path courses or, in case of learning path courses, define how the learning progress is calculated.

 In this tab you define how and for whom a course or a learning resource is released.
 Further information on setting up the appropriate access configuration can be found here.

 As soon as a learning resource has been activated it can be inserted in the catalog with the help of the info page.
 Just select "Course" --> "Catalogue entries".
 Afterward you choose the category to which your learning resource should be related to by using "Add to catalog".
 Learning resources can be inserted more than once at different spots in your catalog, just repeat the before mentioned step.
 All selected categories will be displayed under "Catalogue entries", where you can delete them as well.